EECS150/asic_labs_fa21/lab2/spec.md

 For those of you who know a bit about FIR filters, this beginning section of the waveform is the filter’s impulse response.

+When looking at a waveform viewer like DVE, signals are generally shown in green.
+Blue lines (annotated as `Z`) are high impedance (unconnected) nets.
+In our designs, this typically indicates that something is not wired up correctly.

+Red lines (annotated as `X`) indicate that a net has an unknown value at that time.
+You may see this at the beginning of the simulation before the registers in the filter have known values.
+Once they get a known value, the lines turn green.

 ## Testbenches

 Testbenches are how you simulate a design.
 Specifically they setup the inputs and check the